FanaticPythoner/ProjectXOR/README.md

 # ProjectXOR
 Heavily multithreaded tool for bruteforcing XOR Encryption.
+Made in Visual Studio 2017 in C#.